 Q: What if my results are positive?

-Q: If my test result is negative, do I still need to shelter in place?
+Q: If my test result is negative, do I still need to complete a post-travel quarantine period?

 A: Yes, a negative result indicates that, at the moment a student collected their sample, SARS-CoV-2 was not detected in their system.
 It is still possible that this individual was—and still is—carrying the virus at lower levels and could be at risk of spreading it to others.